ghubstan/slate/source/index.html.md

 Name | Type | Description
  ------------- | ------------- | -------------
- usdPrice | string | The average BSQ trade price in USD to 4 decimal places. btcPrice | string | The average BSQ trade price in BTC to 8 decimal places.
+ usd_price | string | The average BSQ trade price in USD to 4 decimal places. btc_price | string | The average BSQ trade price in BTC to 8 decimal places.

 ## BalancesInfo